Constellation-Labs/documentation-hub/sdk/guides/setup-a-metagraph/base-instance/02-configuring-base-instance.md

 ### Generating metagraphID

--Now that you have generated your genesis file, the next step is to generate the metagraphID.
-To accomplish this, execute the following command:
+- Now that you have generated your genesis file, the next step is to generate the metagraphID.
+This metagraph ID will be used to grant your metagraph access to the network (MainNet only) and is the identifier that your metagraph will use on the DAG Explorer.
+- To generate your metagraphID, execute the following command:
 ```bash
 export CL_KEYSTORE=test.p12
 export CL_KEYALIAS=test